 - a proper place to live,

 - enough good food to eat,

+- · help with eating and drinking if you need it,

 - clean clothes to wear, and

 - help with looking clean and tidy.

 The staff at your long-term care home should look after any special needs you have.